The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 Limitation of Bronsted and Lowery concept

-The following are the limitation of Bronsted and Lowery's concept of acid and bases.
+The following are the limitations of Bronsted and Lowery's concept of acids and bases.Â

-Lewis Concept of Acid and Bases
+Lewis's Concept of Acid and Bases

-Explanation of Lewis Concept
+Explanation of Lewis's Concept

 Example of Lewis acid and bases: Considered the reaction between BF3 and NH3